 62. According to the principles referred to in paragraphs 59–61 above, when considering the likely adverse impacts of the lifetime extension of a nuclear power plant, attention must be paid to a number of factors, including available scientific evidence and international nuclear safety standards, as well as the precautionary principle and the objective of enhancing international cooperation and mutual understanding between Parties.
 In this context, it has to be emphasized that this guidance must not be interpreted as implying a change in the rights and obligations of a contracting Party under any existing international nuclear-related agreements.

-63. Option 1 [The Party of origin should also apply the Convention and notify potentially affected Parties in cases in which the competent authority comes to the conclusion that the likelihood of certain types of accidents is very low.
-Whether these types of accidents can be excluded from the scope of the environmental impact assessment or not may then be discussed with the potentially affected Parties to reach a mutual understanding (on risk acceptance limits).]
+63.

-Option 2 [All types of accidents, including beyond design basis accidents and design extension conditions, which cannot be practically eliminated or are considered with a high degree of confidence to be extremely unlikely to occur, must be taken into consideration when determining whether the lifetime extension of the nuclear power plant is likely to cause significant adverse transboundary impact on the environment.
-It is not within the scope of this guidance or the Convention to define which accidents must be considered.
-It is the responsibility of the relevant competent authorities to assess which accident scenarios and significant adverse transboundary impacts relevant to the nuclear power plant in question have to be considered.]
+It is not within the scope of the guidance to determine accident scenarios.
+It is the responsibility of the competent authority to assess which accident scenarios are likely to cause significant adverse transboundary impacts and which accident scenarios can be excluded.
+Internationally recognised nuclear safety and environmental standards and the other factors outlined in para.
+62 of this guidance are to be taken into account.
+It may, however, be regarded as good practice to discuss the accident scenarios with Parties which may be affected.

 2. Likely

-64. Although the term “likely”[] is used throughout the Convention, it is neither defined nor are criteria provided for doing so.
+64. Although the term “likely” is used throughout the Convention, it is neither defined nor are criteria provided for doing so.
 The term refers to whether the adverse impact is likely to occur, rather than whether that impact is likely to be significant.
 It therefore covers any scenario in which significant adverse transboundary impacts cannot be excluded by the competent authorities.

 65. The 2017 Good Practice Recommendations on the Application of the Convention to Nuclear Energy-related Activities, summarizing good practices reported by some Parties, recommends the following: “Parties of origin are invited to consider the risk of major accidents and/or disasters which are relevant to the project when determining the likelihood of significant transboundary impact.”